 - The student earns a "D" (65-69) in any two subjects in a quarter or a single "F" (below 65) in any one subject in a quarter (as recorded on the report card).
 The student will be on Academic Probation until at least the midpoint of the following quarter (approximately four weeks). - The student fails a course for the first semester.
 Failing a course means earning a first semester grade below 70.
 At Geneva, no credit is granted for a course grade below 70.
 Failing the first semester places the student in danger of not earning credit for the year.
 The student will be on Academic Probation until at least the midpoint of quarter three (approximately four weeks). - The student fails a course for the year.
 Failing a course means the average of the first and second semester grades is below 70.
 At Geneva, no credit is granted for a course grade below 70.
 The student will be on Academic Probation until at least the midpoint of the following quarter (quarter one of the following year).
+Students who fail one semester will be placed on a Semester Recovery Plan which would include additional work and potential for required tutoring.
 Students who fail a required course for the year must either take an approved summer course to earn the missing credit or retake the course the following year (if available).
-If the student does not complete an approved summer course, he or she will not be allowed to advance to the next grade level. - Incoming 9th graders who failed a course in 8th grade.
-Students must do summer work to complete the course requirements before the beginning of the school year to advance to the next grade level.
-Students will be on Academic Probation until at least the midpoint (approximately four weeks) of the following quarter (quarter one).
+If the student does not complete an approved summer course, he or she will not be allowed to advance to the next grade level. - Incoming 9th graders who failed a course in 8th grade must do summer work to complete the course requirements before the beginning of the school year to advance to the next grade level.
+Students will be on Academic Probation until at least the midpoint (approximately four weeks) of the following quarter (quarter one). - All new or returning students with an integration plan or required summer work must complete their plan or work in accordance with the plan's timeline and stipulations.
+Failure to do so will result in automatic Academic Probation and requirement to serve lunch detentions daily until the plan and/or work is completed.